RhoInc/open-source-handbook/releases/README.md

 ##Phase 2 - Development
 Once the team agrees on an approach and creates issues, the developer creates a new branch and updates the source code to implement new functionality.

 - The developer creates a new branch for development work and notes the branch name on a comment in the issue(s).
-Please do not commit changes directly to the `master` branch, all new code should be committed to a new "feature branch". (**Required**).
+Please do not commit changes directly to the `master` branch; all new code should be committed to a new "feature branch". (**Required**).
-- If using GitHub issues, mention the related issue number in each commit (*Recommended*).
+- If using GitHub issues, mention the related issue number in each commit. (*Recommended*)
-- Whenever possible, create a unit test for a new feature (*Recommended*)
+- Whenever possible, create a unit test for a new feature. (*Recommended*)
 - Run any existing unit tests on the feature branch before testing. (*Recommended*)
 - Make sure that the feature branch is up to date with the `master` branch before testing. (*Recommended*)
 - If applicable, make an example demonstrating new functionality. (*Recommended*)